meDracula/meDracula/README.md

 I'm currently a student in: [Python Development with a focus on Artificial Intelligence and machine learning](https://teknikhogskolan.se/utbildningar/pythonutvecklare-ai/) at Teknikhögskolan.

-⚡ I’m currently studying the mathematics and theory of machine learning and with that expanding my understanding of linear algebra and converting mathematics to beautiful code.
+⚡ I’m currently studying Machine learning and Deep learning which is expanding my understanding of artificial intelligence and giving a new way of solving complex problems.

 🌱 Life fact: I was original deadset on becoming a game developer but after 3 years of gymnasium in that field.
-I had a change of heart and now I am working my ass of becoming AI developer.
+I had a change of heart and now I am working my ass off becoming AI developer.

 ### Programming languages